-Appointments with the ANP or GP will be via telephone so an assessment of the presenting problem can be made.
+Appointments with the ANP or GP can be via telephone or face to face.
 A variety of medical problems, provision of advice and review of medications and long-term conditions can be done remotely using telephone/video/SMS/email resources.

-All patients entering the surgery will be asked to observe the ‘hands-face-space’ rules.
+All patients entering the surgery will be asked to confirm they do not have symptoms that could be Covid19.

 Doctorlink is an app that has been commissioned by Mid Essex CCG.

 You can check symptoms with a clinically approved symptom checker

 Get directed to the right treatment - whether a doctor, emergency care, a nurse or other